 Partnering with an MSSP

-SMBs can stay ahead of the curve, maximising their future profitability as risk decreases.
+SMBs can stay ahead of the curve, maximizing their future profitability as risk decreases.
 But, it is important to understand that MSSPs do not eliminate ALL security risks and they should partner with the existing IT team and business to understand the risk profile of the business.

 SMB Implementing Their Own IT Security

 Cybersecurity is growing as a priority for SMBs despite a lack in resources.
 With this in mind, if you are an SMB owner and not wanting to implement an MSSP, these cybersecurity mistakes must first be overcome:

 3. No backups

 5. Personal devices